 - If equivalency is approved, TEU records the information in Banner.
 Reviewer will receive confirmation that decision is recorded.

-- Banner will house the decision and campus can access the Equivalency Report (coming soon) to identify which course are currently on the campus TE list.
+- Banner will house the decision and campus can access the Transfer Equivalency Report to identify which course are currently on the campus TE list.

 Questions about the review process, existing equivalencies or general questions should be addressed to members of the Transfer Equivalency Unit: